aarongaut/nextsong/README.md

     Playlist("my_favorite_song.mp3").save_xml()
 ```

 In the above example we create a `Config` object to override the `playlist_path` config.
 This override is in effect until the end of the `with` block.
 Config values can be accessed as attributes of the `Config` object.
-If the `Config` object doesn't override a value, the value will be taken lower priority configs such as defaults and environment variables.
+If the `Config` object doesn't override a value, the value is sourced from lower priority configs such as defaults and environment variables.
 This is seen when accessing `media_root`.
 Note that while the config value for `playlist_path` isn't explicitly passed down to `save_xml`, it still determines the XML file's path.
 It is never necessary to pass a `Config` object into a function to have effect - just invoke the function inside the `Config`'s `with` block.

 See the `nextsong.config` module's docstring for a comprehensive overview of supported config options, their behaviors, and corresponding environment variables.
 Run